 Within ourselves we find the source of what is reflected back to us by the world we create.
 If we would create a happier world we must face and resolve the fears that divide us and compel us to abuse and destroy.
 The issue is fear.
-Ignorance (which includes misunderstanding) may not be the only antecedent to fear, but if it could magically be eliminated the few remaining fears would be easily resolved.
-It is the choice of many who would help us all heal to discover and creatively share the light of self-knowledge and understanding which is the antidote to ignorance.
+Ignorance (which includes misunderstanding) may not be the only antecedent to fear, but if it could magically be eliminated the few remaining fears could be easily and mindfully managed.
+It is the choice of many who would help us all heal to discover and creatively share the light of self-knowledge and understanding of nature which is the antidote to ignorance.
 The main challenge is often the long standing and fanatically held conglomerate of fear-driven beliefs and defense mechanisms that block or actively resist and attack any new ideas that appear to threaten their persistence.
 This is not a flaw in human nature—we create our defenses for very good reasons using whatever beliefs and resources we have to work with at the time.

 "If ignorance is bliss, why aren't more people happy?"

-Thomas Jefferson
+—Thomas Jefferson

 The light bringers who have made it their quest to study deeply and understand the processes of early childhood development are discovering that the experiences of the earliest moments and years of physical existence frequently set a durable pattern for how a human being relates to the world.
 In particular, the success or failure of early maternal attachment appears to correlate strongly with the development of empathy, the success of relationships, confidence, ability, and general health and well being in later life.
 They have also correlated afflictions to this early process with the roots of violence.
 By the time a child is a troubled teen, the sometimes well meaning but misguided attempts to “scare them straight” or otherwise forcibly “help” them are not only useless, but exacerbate the problem.
 If you teach a child by force, the child learns force.
 The older the child, the more entrenched and intractable the afflictions and the more difficult the healing.
 The use of drugs to control unwanted behavior, highly profitable to their purveyors, is usually more for the benefit of those who want the behavior “corrected” or suppressed with no consideration whatever for the underlying causes.
 Again, the situation is only made worse.